FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ### Server registration

-Server registration allows applying a callback that will be executed on the frontend for the defined bound attribute.
+Server registration allows applying a callback that will be executed on the frontend for the bound attribute.

 The function to register a custom source is `register_block_bindings_source($name, $args)`: